 Equitable Resilience Builder

-The Equitable Resilience Builder (ERB) is an application that supports communities in resilience planning with a focus on equity.
-It contains guidance and templates for conducting participatory engagement with community members to assess the resilience of built, natural, and social systems and identify actions that increase resilience with an equity lens.
+The Equitable Resilience Builder (ERB) is an application that supports communities in resilience planning.
+It contains guidance and templates for conducting participatory engagement with community members to assess the resilience of built, natural, and social systems and identify actions that increase resilience.

 On this page: